 - Wood.
 This type of construction is subject to decay, borers (tunneling creatures that feast on submerged timber), and just plain wearing away from the constant motion of water and sand.
 When these walls begin to collapse, complete replacement with a superior material like co-extruded vinyl is usually the best solution.
 Repairs to wood must be repeated and will become a frustration – like shoveling sand against the tide.

 - Concrete.
 Concrete contains iron rebar that begins to rust and eventually loses its reinforcement capability.
 Concrete will begin to crack and give way from the pressure of the land.
 Patching concrete below the water does not work.
 Entire sections must be replaced.
 Other sections will soon follow.
 Replacement with a superior and more attractive material, like vinyl, is the best option in most cases.

 - Steel.
 Once steel begins to rust and becomes unsightly and weak there is no reversing the process.

 - Aluminum.
-Like steel, the corrosion to aluminum is irreversible.
+Like steel, the corrosion of aluminum is irreversible.
 Contrary to popular belief, aluminum breaks down with repeated exposure to salt water due to a chemical reaction caused by minerals in the water.

 The best seawall repair alternative is a co-extruded, interlocking, vinyl sheet product.
-These panels are made from an ultra UV-resistant cap layer that is applied to an extra strong and resilient vinyl layer.
+These panels are made from an ultra UV-resistant cap layer, that is applied to an extra strong and resilient vinyl layer.
 This produces a colorfast, extremely attractive product that can be driven deep and then capped to provide a bulkhead of everlasting beauty and superior strength.
 It will not corrode, decay, fade, crack or change in any way – and it is guaranteed for 50 years.

 Let us show you the best options before you consider sinking money into a declining structure.
-Everlast Synthetic Products manufactures and installs seawall and many other marine products across the entire US and worldwide.
+Everlast Synthetic Products manufactures and installs seawalls and many other marine products across the entire US and worldwide.